Is Las Vegas safe to visit? A comprehensive safety guide

 Planning a safe Las Vegas adventure

 Safety has increased in Nevada’s largest city as entertainment centers, famous attractions, and casinos tightened their security with more security cameras and advanced systems.
-Although it may not have the lowest crime rates in America, it’s easy to organize a safe trip to Sin City by following Las Vegas safety tips and staying away from crime-ridden areas.
+It’s easy to organize a safe trip to Sin City by following Las Vegas safety tips and staying away from crime-ridden areas.

 Get additional tips on How to Get Around Las Vegas or check out our guide on Where to Stay in Las Vegas: The Ultimate Guide to help you find the best spots in the city for you and your loved ones.